Broham/PassGen/readme.md

 python passgen.py -c smith
 ```
 Other stuff:
 PassGen only substitutes characters for alpha characters.
-This means that if you includ numbers or symbols, they will not be replaced with any characters.
+This means that if you include numbers or symbols, they will not be replaced with any characters.

 ###Dependencies:
 - [Requests](http://docs.python-requests.org/en/latest/user/install/#install)